How Long do Car Batteries Last? A Car Battery Life Guide

 - Get the corrosion off: Periodically check the battery terminals for corrosion and keep the posts and clamps clean.
 Battery corrosion washers and dielectric grease will help aid in keeping corrosion at bay.

 - Don’t power accessories for long periods: Again, your car battery is used for starting, not accessories.
-If you are someone who throws the stereo on in the truck out at the campsite to listen to the football game over the weekend, or spend any time powering items with the car off, consider either an auxiliary battery, or a deep cycle / starting combination battery that is better suited for discharge / recharge.
+If you are someone who throws the stereo on in the truck out at the campsite to listen to the football game over the weekend, or you spend any time powering items with the car off, consider either an auxiliary battery or a deep cycle-starting combination battery that is better suited for discharge and recharge.

 - Don’t remove heat/protective blankets: Many vehicles come equipped with protective heat blankets or shields around the battery.
-Over time, these devices break down, or get removed and discarded.
-Don’t be tempted to do this and these are designed to protect the battery from the hot elements under the hood.
+Over time, these devices break down or get removed and discarded.
+They’re designed to protect the battery from the hot elements under the hood, so keep them around.

-- Test your battery frequently: Finding out your battery is bad in a frozen, empty parking lot at night is bad.
-Finding out your battery is needs to be replaced while getting tested in an AutoZone parking lot is way less stressful.
+- Test your battery frequently: Finding out your battery is bad in a frozen, empty parking lot at night is not a good thing.
+Finding out your battery needs to be replaced while getting tested in an AutoZone parking lot is way less stressful.

 Whatever replacement battery you choose on replacement, the important thing is to keep track of what’s going on with your vehicle and know when you need to test or replace the car battery.
 You may not experience any warning signs, but a battery test and consistent schedule are essential for preventing sudden failure.
-Whether you replace your battery every three years or extend its life to six years or more, carefully monitor its power and ability to maintain a charge.
+Whether you replace your battery every three years or extend its life to five years or more, carefully monitor its power and ability to maintain a charge.
 This will reduce your odds of being stranded and keep your vehicle powered as you cruise down the road.